Tampa Bay Lightning: Contention for the Stanley Cup and one playoff absence (2014–2018)

 With the Lightning under the spotlight in the 2016 off-season, Drouin rescinded his trade request.
 Steve Yzerman would then announce on June 29 the team re-signed Stamkos to an eight-year, cap-friendly deal.
-He would then sign star defenseman Victor Hedman to an eight-year contract on July 1, along with a seven-year deal for Alex Killorn and a three-year deal for former first-round pick, goaltender Andrei Vasilevskiy.
+He would then sign star defenseman Victor Hedman to an eight-year contract on July 1, along with a seven-year deal for Alex Killorn and three-year deals to star winger Nikita Kucherov and goaltender Andrei Vasilevskiy.

 The Lightning narrowly missed the playoffs in the 2016–17 season.
 Finishing with 94 points, they were beaten to the second wildcard by the Toronto Maple Leafs, with 95 points.
 The 2016–17 season for the Lightning was a host of injuries, mainly their captain, Steven Stamkos.
-Stamkos went down in the 17th game, against the Detroit Red Wings.
+Stamkos went down in the 17th game, against the Detroit Red Wings on November 15, 2016.
 It was revealed he suffered from a torn left meniscus, which put him out for the rest of the season.
-During the season, they traded goaltender Ben Bishop to the Los Angeles Kings, center Brian Boyle to the Toronto Maple Leafs, and forward Valtteri Filppula to the Philadelphia Flyers.
-However, there were positive signs as winger Nikita Kucherov emerged with 40 goals and goaltender Andrei Vasilevskiy stepped up after Bishop left.
-The Lightning also showcased their young talent with rookie Brayden Point and promising AHL call-ups Yanni Gourde and Jake Dotchin.
-The Lightning bounced back with this talent in the last third of the season, but it was not enough as they missed the playoffs by one point.
+Ryan Callahan would also play in only 18 games due to multiple surgeries to his back and hip.
+Towards the end of the season, they traded goaltender Ben Bishop to the Los Angeles Kings, center Brian Boyle to the Toronto Maple Leafs, and forward Valtteri Filppula to the Philadelphia Flyers.
+However, there were positive signs as winger Nikita Kucherov emerged with 40 goals for the first time in his career and the Lightning also showcased their young talent with rookie Brayden Point and promising AHL call-ups Yanni Gourde and Jake Dotchin.
+The Lightning bounced back with this talent in the last third of the season, but it was not enough as they missed the 2017 playoffs by one point.

-In the off-season, the Lightning made a deal with the Montreal Canadiens to send Jonathan Drouin to their franchise in exchange for defensive prospect Mikhail Sergachev and a second-round pick in the 2018 NHL Entry Draft.
-They also signed defenseman Dan Girardi for two years and winger Chris Kunitz to a one-year deal.
+In the 2017 off-season, the Lightning made a deal with the Montreal Canadiens to send Jonathan Drouin to their franchise in exchange for defensive prospect Mikhail Sergachev and a second-round pick in the 2018 NHL entry draft.
+They also signed defenseman Daniel Girardi for two years and winger Chris Kunitz to a one-year deal.